xveganxxxedgex/burrow_gardens/README.md

 Maybe have alt state for food items for buried items so the entity doesn't go away, but it shows like an empty patch where the produce was

-Create inventory state/logic

-Create quests to bring food items to different characters
+Create quests to bring food items to different characters that will subtract those items from your inventory

 Create game state storage